Contra Roosh V. on Evolution

 Evolution may have been the correct theory for a window of human existence, but that window has now closed and theories for post-evolutionary man, one in which there is no struggle for survival and where the strongest of the species are not reproducing, must be devised.

-Nope.
+We cannot transcend evolution.
 Evolution involves reproduction, variation and selection.
 Those elements still exist and will always exist as long as life exists.
 Life must reproduce itself.
 Offspring are not identical to parents.
 Some individuals reproduce more than others.
 All of the conditions for evolution still exist in human populations, therefore evolution still applies to humans.

 Even if we were to concede that we got here through the process of evolution from a primordial soup, and that our brains are the result of it, these brains are now in a modern environment which has tripwired, hijacked, or corrupted any applicable evolutionary program.
 We have become one with the plugged-in cosmopolitan borg, and that regardless of the process that caused us to come about, that process is no longer in effect and a new process, yet to be described or understood, is manifesting itself throughout humanity and shattering Darwin’s “survive and reproduce” model.